alterNERDtive/bindED/README.md

 separate binds, you can set `bindED.disableHorizonsSync#` (yes, including the pound sign) to `true` in your VoiceAttack profile.

+### Specifying a Binds File to Load

+This should generally not be necessary!

+You can set the text variable `~bindsFile` to a specific file name (e.g.
+`custom.3.0.binds`) before executing the `loadbinds` context to have that specific binds file loaded.

+Make sure to only use the _file name_ of an existing binds file, do _not_ specify the full path.

+This should be a last resort effort for when the game introduces changes that break the plugin’s auto detection.

 ## Support for non-US Keyboard Layouts

 Shipped layouts: